speedbird-kk/logic-and-set-theory/README.md

 - Test a mapping for surjection, injection and bijection.
 - Find the image of a mapping on a subdomain.
 - Find the source of a mapping on a subcodomain.
+- (NEW !)
+Testing a relation for reflexive, irreflexive ordering, quasi-ordering, linear relation, antisymmetric, strictly antisymmetric
+- (NEW !)
+Find the direct successor of an element in a set for an ordering
+- (NEW !)
+Find the children of each node of a Hasse diagram for an ordering
+- (NEW !)
+Find the maximal, minimal elements and maximum and minimum of an ordering
+- (COMING SOON !)
+Recursion calculator

 ## Table of Contents
 - [Getting started](#getting-started)